Research of the Public Administration and Policy Group

 Conflict and contestations

-This research line develops an understanding of the role and contestation of values in the design, process and outcome of policy making and governance around transformations.
-It analyses what is seen as “good” governance of transformations in terms of, for example, effectiveness, legitimacy, accountability, sovereignty, or justice - both in a normative sense and empirically across various institutional contexts and stakeholders.
+This research line focuses on the role of values and contestation in the design, process and outcome of the governance of sustainability transformations.
+It analyses what is seen as “good” governance of transformations in terms of effectiveness, legitimacy, accountability, sovereignty, or justice - both in a normative sense and empirically across various contexts and stakeholders.
+Recently, this research line has also come to include analyses of the ‘dark side’ of sustainability transformations, as potential negative or unintended consequences – such as loss of cultural heritage, displacement of communities or the exacerbation of power imbalances – may arise from attempts at fostering transformative change.
+Recognizing and addressing the dark side of transformative change is essential for ensuring that sustainability transformations are truly beneficial and equitable.